 In order to achieve the public access goals outlined above the Commission must condition the development so that such access is not precluded.
-In order to assure undeterred public use of Lots C, D and E, the Commission imposes Special Condition 6 which prohibits the installation of signage or gates which would suggest exclusive use of those lots by the residents of VTTM 15402.
+In order to assure undeterred public use of Lots C, Ď and E, the Commission imposes Special Condition 6 which prohibits the installation of signage or gates which would suggest exclusive use of those lots by the residents of VTTM 15402.

 Also, the proposed project includes the installation of landscaping, fencing, gazebos, shade trellis', benches and walkways within Lots C, D and E of VTTM 15402 (Exhibit 7).
-The proposed fencing at Lot D would be placed on the graded slope between the border of VTTM 15402 and the lowlands portion of the property.
+The proposed fencing at Lot D would be placed on the graded slope between the border of VTTM 15402 and the lowlands/oil production portion of the property.
 Plans indicate a gate would be installed to allow passage through the fence.
 The gate provides access from the residential development to the bio-swale and water quality/flood control detention basin which was required and approved by the Commission under CDP 5-97-367, as amended.
 This same gate may also provide access to the lowlands portion of the property.
 Similarly, proposed fencing at Lot E would be placed along the border of VTTM 15402 and the lowlands.
-Finally, fencing would be placed along the border of VTTM 15402 and Gum Grove Park within Lot C. There is no proposed gate to allow passage through the fences at Lots C and E. The fencing would be decorative tubular steel 'view' fencing through which views may be taken.
+There is no proposed gate to allow passage through the fence at Lot C. The fencing would be decorative tubular steel 'view' fencing through which views may be taken.